Market intelligence for international student recruitment from ICEF

 • The number of international students in New Zealand increased by 11% in 2025

-• China and India remain the largest sending markets, but smaller markets, such as Nepal and Sri Lanka, recorded notable growth during the year
+• China and India remain the largest sending markets, but smaller markets such as Nepal and Sri Lankanrecorded notable growth during the year

 • A recent market survey indicates that nearly one in four prospective students now rank New Zealand among their top three destination choices

-New Zealand's foreign enrolment grew by 11% last year, bringing the international student base in the country to 80% of its pre-COVID high point.
+New Zealand's international student population grew by +11% last year, bringing it to 80% of its pre-COVID high point.

-The latest data from Education New Zealand reports a total enrolment of 92,580 international students in 2025, up from 83,425 the year before.
+The latest data from Education New Zealand shows a total foreign enrolment of 92,580 in 2025, up from 83,425 the year before.

-Universities drove a lot of that growth in 2025, with higher education enrolments rising 14% year-over-year.
-The schools sector was another notable gainer, with 10% growth compared to 2024.
+Universities accounted for a lot of that growth in 2025, with higher education enrolments rising +14% year-over-year.
+The schools sector was another notable gainer, with +10% growth compared to 2024.

 The 2025 enrolment data follows closely on the heels of the findings from the latest Global Brand Health and Awareness Survey, which found that 22% of prospective international students now place New Zealand in their top three choices of study destinations.
 This effectively achieves, nearly a decade ahead of schedule, a target set for 2034 in New Zealand's Going for Growth Plan.